huynhnguyen-haku/KidStore/README.md

 # Kid's Store

-Đây là một project đơn giản về cửa hàng dành cho trẻ em, sử dụng mô hình MVC2.
-Gồm 2 role:
+- This is a simple project created for ordering and managing baby products using the MVC2 architecture.
+- There are two roles:
   - Admin: Có chức năng thêm, xóa, sửa và quản lý các sản phẩm của cửa hàng
-- User: Người mua hàng, có thể thêm sản phẩm vào giỏ và thanh toán
+  - User: Có thể thêm sản phẩm vào giỏ và thanh toán

 ## Technologies

 *JSP/Servlet/JDBC, reCAPTCHA v2, SQL Server*

+## Usage

+For the user scenario, you can create an account and log in to this web application.

+For the admin scenario, please log in using one of the following accounts: admin0|admin0, admin1|admin1

 ## Screenshots